DAGWorks-Inc/hamilton/examples/LLM_Workflows/pdf_summarizer/README.md

 3. Uncomment dagworks-sdk in `requirements.txt`.
 4. Uncomment the lines in server.py to replace `sync_dr` with the DAGWorks Driver.
 5. Rebuild the docker images `docker compose up -d --build`.

+# Running on Spark!
+Yes, that's right, you can also run the exact same code on spark!
+It's just a oneline code change.
+See the [run_on_spark README](run_on_spark/README.md) for more details.